WhatDoYouKnow/ScoreBoard/README.md

 \
 The HTML page runs the Paho javascript engine for MQTT comms and javascript for the control.\
 \
 There is the ability to increment/decrement the score for a player and the page confirms the game/match win.
-Based on PAR to 15.
+Based on PAR to 15.\
+Designed to look reasonable on a mobile.